zmoazeni/zmoazeni.github.io/_posts/2011-01-19-sharing-a-desk-and-internet.markdown

     my wife)!</p>

 '
+abstract: >
+  When I leased an office in Elk Rapids, I opened it up for traveling coworkers.
 ---
 After two months in the new office, I realized we're going to need to a lot more stuff to fill up the space: couch, big screen, etc. You know, the essentials?